 3. Obstructive Sleep Apnea

 How do current Covid mRNA vaccines work?

 Evergreen offers Pfizer and Moderna immunizations to our community.
 These companies developed a completely new vaccine technique to produce an immune response against SARS-CoV-2.

 The vaccines inject messenger RNA (carrying genetic code) to instruct our own cells to produce a protein fragment that is identical to a spike protein of the SARS-CoV-2 virus.
-This protein produced by the vaccine cannot cause an infection, but it induces our immune system to block the “business end” of the SARS-CoV-2 virus from entering cells.
-This antibody response prevents the natural virus from replicating in the body.
+This protein produces an immune response intended to reduce the risk of infection and transmission of the virus.

 How does natural immunity work if one is infected and recovers from the virus?